Irrevocable Living Trust Lawyer

 California law allows modifications to irrevocable living trusts under special circumstances.
 For example, you can change the trust to name a trust protector that will have limited management rights.
 This will often be an impartial fiduciary agent, such as an accountant or attorney.
 California law also allows modifications to irrevocable living trusts if the beneficiaries consent and petition the court.
 Such trusts can also be revised to comply with new tax laws.

-Speak to a Palmdale CA Irrevocable Living Trust Lawyer
+Speak to a Lancaster CA Irrevocable Living Trust Lawyer

 At Herbert Law Office, we can guide you through the process of establishing and administering an irrevocable living trust.
 Contact Herbert Law Office today for a consultation with an experienced living trust attorney.